-Students who enter CSUF as first-time freshmen in fall 2006, or who enter a community college in fall 2006 with intent to transfer to CSUF, will be required to show proficiency in a second language as a condition of graduation in most majors with a bachelor's degree, with exceptions for high-unit majors.
+Cal State Fullerton has postponed for two years the second language requirement that was scheduled to take effect in fall 2006 in order to further study the impact of this requirement on enrollment.
+Students who enter CSUF as first-time freshmen in fall 2008, or who enter a community college in fall 2008 with intent to transfer to CSUF, will be required to show proficiency in a second language as a condition of graduation in most majors with a bachelor's degree, with exceptions for high-unit majors.
 Proficiency is normally demonstrated by achievement of an intermediate level of competency in a language other than English or American Sign Language.
 Students can satisfy the Second Language Graduation Requirement in a variety of ways.
-Students may satisfy the requirement before enrolling at CSUF.
+Students may satisfy the requirement before enrolling at CSUF or after enrolling at CSUF.

-Satisfying the Requirement Prior to Entry to the University: The second language graduation requirement may be met by any one of the following options prior to admission:
+- Satisfying the Requirement Prior to Entry to the University: The second language graduation requirement may be met by any one of the following options prior to admission: - a.

-- a.
 Completion of study of a language other than English such that the total instruction in language other than English is the equivalent of three years of high school study in the same language, calculating two semesters of high school instruction as the equivalent of one semester of college instruction.
 Thus, two semesters of high school plus two semesters of college instruction in the same language satisfies the requirement, as does four semesters of high school plus one semester of college instruction in the same language. - Being awarded a diploma from a high school in which the language of instruction was not English. - Intermediate proficiency as certified by a recognized authority (e.g., Alliance Français, Goethe Institut, Instituto Cervantes, Japan Foundation). - d.
 Advanced Placement Foreign Language Examination score of 3 or better. - e.
-Completion of three semesters of a second language, in the same language at a community college or university. - Completion of a CAN 8-level second language course at a community college or university.
+Completion of three semesters of a second language, in the same language at a community college or university. - f.
+Completion of a CAN 8-level second language course at a community college or university.